 That’s why during my more recent trips to Japan I became very interested in learning the best ways to acquiring some Issey Miyake-designed handbags and clothing to bring home from my trip.

 Please note: I will refer to Bao Bao as “BB,” Pleats Please as “PP,” and Issey Miyake as “IM” through the course of this article.

 Is it cheaper to buy Bao Bao bags, Pleats Please, and other Issey Miyake clothing in Japan?

 In my own personal experience, yes, it is cheaper to buy Bao Bao bags and Issey Miyake clothing in Japan than it is to buy it here in the United States.

-In the US Bao Bao handbags and Issey Miyake clothing are only carried by high-end department stores like Bloomingdales and Bergdorf Goodman, boutiques in select markets, and the Issey Miyake and Pleats Please NYC flagships stores in TriBeCa and SoHo (respectively).
+In the US Bao Bao handbags and Issey Miyake clothing are only carried by high-end department stores like Saks, Bloomingdales, and Nordstrom, boutiques in select markets, online at SSENSE, and the Issey Miyake and Pleats Please NYC flagships stores in TriBeCa and SoHo (respectively).